 Hi there,I'm wondering if there are any volunteer opportunities in Madrid related to health.
 Do you know if students have been involved in any in the past?Thank you,Ashley

-Our program offers several internships in the community health field, working with Parkinsons, cancer research, in a doctor's office and in hospitals.
+Our program offers several internships in the community health field, working at the Parkinsons Association, The Cancer Association, shadowing a doctor in an asthma-allergy clinic (Clínica Ojeda), and in hospitals.

 If I am ordering something to be delivered in Spain should I send it to my host family's address or the program address?
 Thank you!

-For fall semester 2016 the start dates is September 2, and the end date December 16.
+For spring semester 2018 the start dates is January 19, and the end date May 19.